 - 90% claim they find personalization appealing

-As per EmailMonks, “Personalized, triggered e-mails based on behavior are 3x better than batch-and-blast e-mails.”
+Kevin George from EmailMonks asserts that “personalized, triggered emails based on behavior are 3x better than batch-and-blast emails.”

-Top examples of businesses leveraging the power of personalization always include Netflix and Amazon, with their tailored recommended products or movie titles.
-But other companies successfully using personalization include:
+When you want to study examples of the power of personalization, it’s hard to overlook Netflix and Amazon, with their tailored recommended products or movie titles.
+Here are a few other companies that are successfully using personalization today:

-- EasyJet launched a data-driven email campaign that used customers’ travel history with the airline to build personalized stories, which then suggested where they might like to travel next.
-About 12.5 million unique emails were sent, which had a 25% higher click-through rate than non-personalized emails.
+- EasyJet launched a data-driven email campaign that uses customers’ travel history with the airline to build personalized stories, which then suggest where they might like to travel next.
+About 12.5 million unique emails have been sent, which had a 25% higher click-through rate than non-personalized emails.

-- Cadbury’s created a personalized video campaign that matched a Dairy Milk flavor with users based on data from their Facebook profile, including age, interest and location.
-The campaign saw a 65% click-through rate and a 33.6% conversation rate, proving the personal touch works.
+- Cadbury’s created a personalized video campaign that matches a Dairy Milk flavor with users based on data from their Facebook profile, including age, interest and location.
+The campaign generated a 65% click-through rate and a 33.6% conversion rate, proving that the personal touch works.